kholkinilia/war_of_ages/README.md

 ### Install on Windows

 You will need `MSYS2`, which you can install [here](https://www.msys2.org/#installation).
+It is supposed that you already have `cmake` and `git`.
+If not here is the [link](https://wiki.compscicenter.ru/index.php/C%2B%2B_1MIT_%D0%B2%D0%B5%D1%81%D0%BD%D0%B0_1_2022), where you can see how to install it.

-Once you've installed it, run the following lines in `MSYS2` to install all libs except of TGUI:
+Once you've installed it, run the following lines in `MSYS2` to install all libs except of `TGUI`:

 ```
 pacman -S mingw-w64-x86_64-sfml